LottoLogicAI

 Overdue

-LottoLogicAI uses "gap" as its preferred term because it is the most precise and least likely to imply predictive meaning.
+LottoLogicAI prefers the term "gap" because it is more precise and less likely to imply that randomness owes a correction.

 Try it in your own data